zpoley/node_stream_tail/README.md

 ## Configuration

-    Change logfilename in stream.js to the log you'd like to tail on your o machine.
+    Change logfilename in stream.js to the log you'd like to tail on your machine.

-## Running
+## Run

     node server.js